smihica/arc-js/docs/source/tutorial.rst

 ``(if condition then else)``

-In arc, all the non-nil values will be considered as true.
+In arc, all non-nil values are truthy.

 .. code-block:: clojure